eternaldensity/Sandcastle-Builder/README.md

 - Department messages shortened
 - Fiddled with Swedish Chef a little
 - Glass Jaw
+- New pun
+- VITSSÅGEN, JA! now can't be "bought" by toggling it.

 ### 0.99991
 - VITSSÅGEN, JA! description works